TeamSpectral/SpectralGuns/README.md

 -

-credits:
+Credits:

 Code written by sigurd4.

-Models by NonExistingName.

 Ideas and such from the whole team.

 -

+Be sure to check out the mod on PlanetMinecraft: http://www.planetminecraft.com/mod/spectralguns/

+-

-We hope you enjoy our mod! :P
+Hope you enjoy the mod!

-Be sure to read the lisence (LICENSE.txt)!
+Be sure to read the mod's lisence before doing anything with it online.
+License is to be found on PlanetMinecraft.

 -